mumairfarooqi/newyorker_yelp_assignment/README.md

 Queries Execution Method - The set of queries used to validate the data inside Cassandra tables are executed from inside function called: execute_queries.
 Sample queries are written for testing the data semantics and more queries can be written in the same method.

-# Ideas(Next Steps):

-I could have created an external sql file encapsulating all queries and including even more and then from the python command line args to only pass argument like: "execute_queries" that could call the method to read the query file.

 # Prerequisites:

 Cassandra Spark Connector Package is required to connect with Cassandra Database (com.datastax.spark:spark-cassandra-connector_2.11:2.0.1)